ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 The Clustering Method dropdown allows for selection of the clustering method.
 The following clustering techniques are included:

-#### Agglomerative edit distance clustering:
+#### Agglomerative edit distance clustering

 - Using this technique, variants are represented as trees and their edit distances are pairwise compared and used as a distance measure between variants during clustering.
 - Having selected `Agglomerative edit distance clustering`, the second input field can be used to specify the `Max.
 Variant Edit Distance Within a Cluster`

-#### Label vector clustering:
+#### Label vector clustering

-- Using this technique, vectored labels of activities in variants are used for clustering.
-The ordering of the labels are ignored.
+- Using this technique, each variant is represented by a vector containing labels of the activites.
+The order of activities is ignored while forming these vectors.
+Distances between these vector representations are used for forming the variant clusters.
 - Having selected `Label vector clustering`, the second input field can be used to specify the `Number of Clusters`

 &nbsp;